zenoss/testrail-jira-gadgets/INSTALL.md

 1. If the JIRA server is using HTTPS then the gadget server must be as well.
 Also, it should be using a signed certificate.
 2. The JIRA server must be able to connect to your gadget server via HTTP/HTTPS.

+## Updating JIRA's Whitelist

+By default JIRA will restrict incoming and outgoing connections and content unless a host is added to its whitelist.
+The gadget server is automatically added to the whitelist when you add the gadgets to JIRA's gadget directory; however, if TestRail is on a separate server then that host will need to be added to the whitelist by a JIRA administrator.
+The following values should be used when adding the TestRail server to JIRA's whitelist (substituting your TestRail server's hostname):

+- **Expression** - http://_TestRail.server.hostname_/* <br>(or https://_TestRail.server.hostname_/* if your server is using HTTPS)
+- **Type** - Wildcard expression
+- **Allow Incoming** - Unchecked

 ## Adding the Gadgets to a JIRA Dashboard